Standing Row

 - If your shoulders, elbows, or back feel off, adjust early and focus on training around injury.

-The standing row is a simple pulling movement that builds back strength, supports posture, and fits easily into most strength routines.
+The standing row is a simple band-based pulling movement that builds back strength, supports posture, and fits easily into most strength routines.

 When to Use This Exercise